Agung-Krisna/starr_nums/README.md

 # starr_nums
-I was assigned with a task to create a pyramid pattern, both with stars and non-reassigned numbers.
+I was assigned with a task to create a pyramid pattern, <br>
+both with stars and non-reassigned numbers.